Blog » Featured » What is an SKU? The Ultimate Guide To Unique Product Identifiers.

 Step 3: Pick out More Unique Product Traits

 The next two to eight characters in your SKU number should be utilized to indicate more distinct product characteristics like size, color, brand, or style.
+Some firms prefer to use letters rather than numbers to identify suppliers in order to minimize confusion.

 Step 4: Finish With a Sequential Number

 Your SKU number’s last two to three characters should be a sequential number.
-This entails assigning a number to each stock-keeping unit in order to ensure that it is distinct and to distinguish between newer and older inventories in your product line.
+This entails assigning a number to each stop-keeping unit in order to ensure that it is distinct and to distinguish between newer and older inventories in your product line.

 For example, if you have two gowns in your store that are both from the same source and are the same size, color, and style, the sequential number will tell you which is which.

-Example of Setting Up a SKU
+Example of Setting Up an SKU

 BRAND